turnkeylinux-apps/tkldev/docs/helloworld.rst

 Hacking root.patched without rebuilding from scratch
 ----------------------------------------------------

-Note that changing the package plan requires rebuilding root.build, which can take a few minutes because we need to reinstall all the packages on top of the bootstrap.
+Note that changing the package installation plan like we did above (I.e., by adding hello) requires us to "make clean" first.

+That can take a few minutes because we need to reinstall all the packages into the root.build target.

 However, we can save time and skip this step if we don't need to change the package plan.
 This is the case if we're only making changes to